grillo-delmal/obs-catpion/README.md

 Installing [april-asr](https://github.com/abb128/april-asr) and [onnxruntime](https://github.com/abb128/april-asr#downloading-onnxruntime) might be a bit harder depending on your environment/system/distro.

-In the case of Fedora 39+ I already have a pacakged version of april-asr in a COPR repo:
+In the case of Fedora I already have a pacakged version of april-asr in a COPR repo:

 ```sh
 dnf -y install 'dnf-command(copr)'
 dnf -y copr enable grillo-delmal/obs-catpion
 dnf -y install april-asr-devel
 ```

-In Fedora 38 you will also need to add the `dherrera/onnx` COPR repo.

 ## Build